pivotal-cf-experimental/docs-utility-scripts/docs-ops-docs/new-release-playbook.md

 1. Kick off a new build of the `pcf-NEW-VERSION-NUMBER-bind` under the `pcf-NEW-VERSION-NUMBER` group in `cf-current`.
 For instance, `pcf-1-10-bind` under `pcf-1-10` in `cf-current`.
 1. Ensure that both `pcf-NEW-VERSION-NUMBER-blue` and `pcf-NEW-VERSION-NUMBER-green` are bound to Elastico service instances.
 1. Ensure that both `pcf-NEW-VERSION-NUMBER-blue` and `pcf-NEW-VERSION-NUMBER-green` have basic auth enabled.
 To enable auth, set the following environment variables: `SITE_AUTH_USERNAME` to YOUR-USERNAME and `SITE_AUTH_PASSWORD` to YOUR-PASWORD.
+1. Wait until the new release goes GA, then complete the rest of this playbook.

+## Step Three: Push the Production App

+Perform the following steps to publish the new release docs on the day the new release goes GA:

+1. Change into `docs-book-pivotalcf` and ensure you're on the `master` branch.
+1. Run `bookbinder bind remote`.
+1. When the bind completes, change into the `final_app` directory.
+1. Make sure you are targeting the `pivotalcf-prod` space in the `pivotal-pubtools` org:
+	`cf target -o pivotal-pubtools -s pivotalcf-prod`
+1. Push the app as `docs-pcf-NEW-VERSION-NUMBER-blue` with a random route.
+For example:
+	`cf push docs-pcf-1-10-blue -b https://github.com/cloudfoundry/ruby-buildpack#v1.6.28 --random-route`
+1. Retrieve the random route from the command's output and navigate to it.
+Ensure the content looks good.
+Make sure that it references the right version.
+1. Remove the red banner.

 ## Step Three: Publish the New Release Docs